Virginia Davis

 Virginia Davis (December 31, 1918 – August 15, 2009) was an American child actress in films.
 She is best known for working with Walt Disney and Ub Iwerks on the animated short series Alice Comedies, in which she portrayed the protagonist Alice.

-Biography
+Life and career

 Davis was born on December 31, 1918, in Kansas City, Missouri.
 Her father, a furniture salesman, was often away on business.

 Alice Comedies

 Davis began working for Walt Disney's Kansas City company, Laugh-O-Gram Studio, in 1923.
 She was hired to act in a film called Alice's Wonderland, which combined live action with animation.
 When Laugh-O-Gram failed and Disney moved to Los Angeles, on the basis of Alice's Wonderland Winkler Pictures signed Disney for a series known as the Alice Comedies, or Alice in Cartoonland.
 Disney convinced Davis' family to bring her from Missouri to Los Angeles to star in the series.
 During this time, Davis resided at the La Brea Apartments in Hollywood, California.